How They Work

 Much of the material in a conventional mudguard isn't blocking mud, either:

-• it isn't on a trajectory between the tyre and your face.
+• It isn't on a trajectory between the tyre and your face.

-• it is structural, holding another part in place.
+• It is structural, holding another part in place.

-• it is on a trajectory between the tyre and your face that is already blocked, so is redundant.
+• It is on a trajectory between the tyre and your face that is already blocked, so is redundant.

 So we kept only the bits that block that path, and threw the rest away.
 That's why they can outperform alternative products weighing 2 to 4 times as much.